Liquid (Recoil album)

-Liquid is the fifth studio album by Recoil, released by Mute Records on March 21, 2000.
+Liquid is the fifth studio album by the British musical project Recoil, released by Mute Records on 21 March 2000.
 It was recorded at Alan Wilder's home studio, The Thin Line, in Sussex, during sessions that lasted from July 1998 to June 1999.
-The album was produced by Alan Wilder, with production assistance and co-ordination by Hepzibah Sessa, and additional production and sound design by PK.
-Liquid is Recoil's fifth album release.
+The album was produced by Wilder, with production assistance and co-ordination by Hepzibah Sessa, and additional production and sound design by PK.